stephenmcd/mezzanine/docs/index.rst

 information about Mezzanine's :doc:`search-engine`, and a section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine.
-Lastly, you can learn about :doc:`blog-importing` into Mezzanine, or just browse the auto-generated docs for each of Mezzanine's :doc:`packages`.
+Lastly, you can learn about :doc:`blog-importing` into Mezzanine, :doc:`twitter-integration`, or just browse the auto-generated docs for each of Mezzanine's :doc:`packages`.

 Table Of Contents
 =================